-Each year the Board of Directors’ Nominating Committee publicly announces the solicitation of applicants for vacant positions on the Board that begin for the upcoming fiscal year that starts on October 1 (read the press release).
+Each year the Board of Directors’ Nominating Committee publicly announces the solicitation of applicants for vacant positions on the Board that begin for the upcoming fiscal year that starts on October 1.
 Interested individuals are required to complete the online application form on the MSRB Board of Directors Application Portal.
-Instructions for the application process are available here.

 Once applications are submitted, MSRB staff conducts an initial review to confirm each applicant’s category as a public or regulated representative and ensure that all necessary information has been provided in the application.
 Read the FAQs below for additional information on Board membership categories and eligibility.